lgorissen/k4d/lab 33/README.md

 developer@developer-VirtualBox:~/projects/k4d/lab 33$
 ```

-Note how the naming of ReplicationSet and Pods is derived from the Deployment name.
+Note how the naming of ReplicaSet and Pods is derived from the Deployment name.

 Create the Loadbalancer Service: